rutvikk99/synapse/demos/module4/README.md

         select UserId, ProductId, ItemsPurchasedLast12Months
         from (select *,
-                    row_number() over (partition by UserId order by ItemsPurchasedLast12Months desc) as seqnum from df
+                    row_number() over (partition by UserId order by ItemsPurchasedLast12Months desc) as seqnum from top_purchases
             ) a
         where seqnum <= 5 and IsTopProduct == true and IsPreferredProduct = true
         order by a.UserId
     ```

-    *Note that there is no output for the above query.* The query uses the `df` temporary view as a source and applies a `row_number() over` method to apply a row number for the records for each user where `ItemsPurchasedLast12Months` is greatest.
+    *Note that there is no output for the above query.* The query uses the `top_purchases` temporary view as a source and applies a `row_number() over` method to apply a row number for the records for each user where `ItemsPurchasedLast12Months` is greatest.
 The `where` clause filters the results so we only retrieve up to five products where both `IsTopProduct` and `IsPreferredProduct` are set to true.
 This gives us the top five most purchased products for each user where those products are _also_ identified as their favorite products, according to their user profile stored in Azure Cosmos DB.

 10. Execute the following in a new cell to create and display a new DataFrame that stores the results of the `top_5_products` temporary view you created in the previous cell:

     ```python
-    %%pyspark

     top5Products = sqlContext.table("top_5_products")

     top5Products.show(100)